georgianabirjovanu/georgianabirjovanu.github.io/README.md

-# Review for log cabins from Johnsons Gardens (Polhill)
+# Review for Denver garden cabin from Johnsons Gardens (Polhill)

 This page is created to leave a review for Johnsons Gardens Cabin and to share my opinion.